pion/example-webrtc-applications/janus-gateway/README.md

 # janus-gateway
-janus-gateway is a collection of examples showing how to use pion-WebRTC with [janus-gateway](https://github.com/meetecho/janus-gateway)
+janus-gateway is a collection of examples showing how to use Pion WebRTC with [janus-gateway](https://github.com/meetecho/janus-gateway)

 These examples require that you build+enable websockets with Janus